$\ell$-Boson stars in anti-de Sitter spacetime: Introduction

 In previous work~\cite{Alcubierre:2018ahf}, we presented a generalization of the standard boson stars, called $\ell$-boson stars, which consists of configurations of $2\ell+1$ scalar fields with angular momentum number $\ell$, all with the same amplitude, such that the stress energy-momentum tensor, and hence also the spacetime, is spherically symmetric, even though the individual scalar fields are not.
 Despite the seemingly arbitrary scalar field combinations that give rise to $\ell$-boson stars, we have shown that they arise naturally in a semiclassical context~\cite{Alcubierre:2022rgp}.
 Many properties of $\ell$-boson stars have been studied~\cite{Alcubierre:2018ahf, Alcubierre:2021psa}, including their linear~\cite{Alcubierre:2021mvs} and non-linear~\cite{Alcubierre:2019qnh} stability in spherical symmetry, and numerical 3D evolutions have also been performed~\cite{Jaramillo:2020rsv, Jaramillo:2022zwg}.
+Stability analyses have also been carried out in the non-relativistic limit~\mbox{\cite{Roque:2023sjl, Nambo:2023yut}}.

 Regarding the stability of $\ell$-boson stars, we have seen a behavior similar to that in the standard, $\ell=0$, cases.
 In the parameter space region starting from boson stars in the test field limit, and all the way until a mass maximum is reached (which we will call the {\em first region}), all ground state solutions are stable.
 Beyond this point (which we will call the {\em second region}), the solutions become unstable.
 This is also a common behavior seen for other types of stars.
 To be more precise, various alternating regions of stable and unstable solutions are sometimes present, delimited by the local maxima.
 Such is the case even with some models that are unrelated to boson stars, like those describing white dwarfs and neutron stars~\cite{wald_general_1984}.